marcinrogacki/dotfiles/repository/vim/README.md

 ## Android support

+Go to definition feature can use two ways of viewing Java/Kotlin files:
+* Decompile them using external tools like CFR, Fernflower, Krakatau, Procyon.
+* Download Android sources with command `sdkmanager --install "sources;android-31"`

-Several options are available, not all are working however listing them for reference.
+Below is list available configurations.
+Not all are working however they are listed for reference.

 ### vim-android + ALE + kotlin-language-server